-Sushi is a dish originating in Japan.
-It typically consists of vinegar-flavored rice, raw or cooked fish, and vegetables, all wrapped in seaweed.
-The individual ingredients have many nutritional benefits, meaning sushi can be a weight-loss-friendly option.
+Sushi is a Japanese dish that typically consists of rice, fish, and vegetables, wrapped in seaweed.
+The individual ingredients have many nutritional benefits, meaning sushi can be a healthy and weight-loss-friendly option.

 Sushi often contains nutritious ingredients, including fish, vegetables, seaweed, and rice.
 These ingredients contain a good balance of macronutrients — protein, carbohydrates, and fat.
 Sushi also tends to be relatively low in calories, making it a suitable option for people looking to lose weight.